Skip to content

 Nvlddmkm.sys errors crash gameplay and trigger BSODs.
 Use this 9-step fix order: clean Nvidia driver reinstall, SFC, DISM, TdrDelay, PSU and RAM tests.

 The nvlddmkm.sys error throws Windows into a black screen, a “Display driver stopped responding and has recovered” toast, or a full BSOD with the file name on the stop screen.
-We tested every fix below on a GeForce RTX 3060 Ti running Windows 11 23H2 after a botched driver update wrecked the install, so this fix order is the exact one we used to recover that machine.
+The fix order below starts with the most common software causes before moving into hardware isolation.

-- Bad RAM, a failing PSU, or a damaged PCIe slot will reproduce the error even on a fresh Windows install.
+• Bad RAM, a failing PSU, or a damaged PCIe slot can reproduce the error even after Windows has been reinstalled.

 #What Is the Nvlddmkm.sys Error?